Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Jon Tower - Wells Fargo Securities LLC

 Hey.
 Thanks for taking the question.
 Just couple follow-ups.
-First, on the new menu board or new menu that you launched in October in the advertising, that's coming along with it.
+First, on the new menu board or the new menu that you launched in October and the advertising that's coming along with it.
 Can you tell us how you think about the cadence of that advertising pulsing through the remainder of 2017?
-And then, how you think about it into 2018, perhaps maybe the week's on air?
+And then, how you think about it into 2018, perhaps maybe the weeks on air?
 And then how you look at that versus 2017?

 Richard C. Stockinger - Fiesta Restaurant Group, Inc.